-Internal exclusion will normally be hosted in either Rushanje House, or at one of the Trust academies.
-The young person will be required to hand in their mobile devices for the duration of the day.
+Internal exclusion will normally be hosted either in Isolation, in Rushanje House, or at one of the Trust academies.
+Theyoung person will be required to hand in their mobile devices for the duration of the day.

 Internal exclusion ensures that the young person tackles work, meets targets and can continue to learn however they have no social interaction.